UnionVMS/UVMS-Frontend/README.md

 Clone this [repository](https://github.com/UnionVMS/UVMS-Frontend.git) and follow below step by step to get a development environment running.

-1. Run below command to install Yeoman, Bower and Grunt to be able to develop, serve and build the application
+1. Run below command to install Yeoman and Grunt to be able to develop, serve and build the application

 ```
-$ npm install --global yo bower grunt-cli
+$ npm install --global yo grunt-cli
 ```

 2. Install the [Angular generator](https://github.com/cgross/generator-cg-angular), this is needed to generate new frontend components